pushbits/cli/README.md

 pbcli application create Demo --url https://pushbits.example.com --username myusername
 ```

+You will then be asked for your password interactively.

 Now you should have a basic idea of how this CLI tool works.
 Happy for you to reach out if there are any questions.